Nutritious Food Plan for Your Preschooler

 Test your technique, finesse your feeding style.

-Even if chicken nuggets and French fries are your child's favorite foods, she can still learn to love other foods including fruits and vegetables, lean meats and poultry, fish, and other nutritious foods.
+Even if chicken nuggets and French fries are your child's favorite foods, she can still learn to love more nutritious foods including: fruits and vegetables, lean meats and poultry, fish, and other nutritious foods.

-Here are a few ideas for providing the healthy, balanced food choices she needs.
+Here are a few ideas for providing the healthy, balanced food choices your Preschooler needs:

 Add a little fish

 Fish is a source of high-quality protein, and some even have healthy omega-3 fatty acids.
-Canned light tuna**, shrimp, salmon, pollock or catfish are choices low in mercury.
-Children can have up to 12 oz. per week of these fish or others that have been shown to be low in mercury.
+Canned white tuna**, shrimp, salmon, pollock or catfish are good choices that are low in mercury.
+Children can have up to 12 oz. per week of these fish, or others that have been shown to be low in mercury.
 Avoid shark, swordfish, king mackerel and tilefish—they all have high levels of mercury and are not good for Preschooler nutrition.

 **Canned white tuna should be limited to less than 6 oz. weekly.

-Growing children 2 to 3 years of age need 1 cup of fruit and 1 cup of vegetables per day, yet in a recent study, nearly one-third are not meeting the recommended intake of fruit and over 90% are not meeting the recommended intake of vegetables.
+Growing children 2 to 3 years of age need 1 cup of fruit and 1 cup of vegetables per day, yet in a recent national survey, nearly one-third are not meeting the recommended intake of fruit and over 90% are not meeting the recommended intake of vegetables.

 Hard to believe, but it's true!
-Your child's daily diet should include a variety of fruits and vegetables, especially nutrient-rich, dark-green, leafy vegetables, deep-yellow vegetables, and colorful fruits.
+Nutritious foods for your Preschooler should include a daily diet with a variety of fruits and vegetables, especially nutrient-rich, dark-green, leafy vegetables, deep-yellow vegetables, and colorful fruits.
 Serving your child vegetables in a rainbow of colors will provide her with a wide variety of vitamins, minerals, and phytonutrients.
 Here are a few examples of colorful vegetables to try: